homer0/jsdoc-ts-utils/README.md

 The reason this plugin exists is that JSDoc comments as specified by its _convention_ are not 100% compatible with TypeScript, and they don't cover all the cases; sometimes, writing something that is JSDoc valid can end up killing the code completion, and other times, writing something for the code completion can cause invalid code for the JSDoc CLI.

-The plugin counts with a few (toggleable) features you can use to write code valid for TypeScript that will also be valid for the JSDoc CLI.
+The plugin counts with a few features you can use to write code valid for TypeScript that will also be valid for the JSDoc CLI.

 There are also a few features that are designed to make the code compatible with the [ESLint plugin for JSDoc](https://npmjs.com/package/eslint-plugin-jsdoc), highly recommended if you are getting serious with JSDoc.